compose-x/ecs_composex/docs/story.rst

 ----------------------------------------------------

-Whilst this is something that can be used by AWS Cloud Engineers tomorrow to deploy applications on ECS on the behalf of their developers, the purpose of ECS ComposeX is to enable developers with a simplistic and familiar syntax that takes away the need to be an AWS Expert.
-If tomorrow developers using ComposeX feel comfortable to deploy services by themselves, I would be able to stop hand-holding them all the time and focus on other areas.
+Whilst this is something that can be used by AWS Cloud Engineers tomorrow to deploy applications on ECS on the behalf of their developers, the purpose of ECS Compose-X is to enable developers with a simplistic and familiar syntax that takes away the need to be an AWS Expert.
+If tomorrow developers using Compose-X feel comfortable to deploy services by themselves, I would be able to stop hand-holding them all the time and focus on other areas.

 Community focused